How to Handle a Roof Damage Claim After a Storm

 Insurers often try to pay for a "patch" rather than a full replacement.
 However, if your shingles are discontinued (which happens every 5-7 years), a patch will result in a mismatched roof.
 In "matching states," insurers are legally required to replace the whole roof if a match isn't possible, but they rarely volunteer this info.

-Strategic Steps for a Maximum Settlement
+Steps for Settlement

 The most effective way to handle a claim is to treat it like a legal discovery process.
 Start by utilizing forensic weather reporting services like Benchmark or HailStrike.
 These services provide timestamped data showing exactly when hail or high winds hit your specific GPS coordinates.
 Presenting this to an adjuster immediately establishes that the claim is backed by scientific data rather than anecdotal evidence.